 Epilogue

 Victoria writes to Lawrence about different types of jobs she might like.
-She says, “I don’t know what I want to do yet, but I think maybe I’d like to be a professora good one, like Professor Alban.
+She says, “I don’t know what I want to do yet, but I think maybe I’d like to be a professor—a good one, like Professor Alban.
 Or a journalist, so I could investigate things.
 Or maybe a detective.”
 Why might she be interested in these three things?
 Link each of these possible professions to events in the book.
 What helped to inspire each?
 Explain.

 How is the ending ominous?
 Explain using specific examples from the text.